Taken 3: Production

 On 28 September 2012, Liam Neeson said that there would not be a third film, or that the chances of Taken 3 happening were minimal.
 Later, in October 2012, the screenwriters for the first two films told Hollywood that 20th Century Fox and EuropaCorp wanted them to do a third film, but it would go in another direction.
-As of 24 June 2013, the script was being written by the film writers, but no director was set.
+As of 24 June 2013, the script was being written, but no director was set.
 On 12 March 2014, Maggie Grace joined the cast, followed by closing a deal with Famke Janssen the next day.
 On 24 March 2014, Leland Orser also returned to play his character, as did Jon Gries.
 On 31 March 2014, Jonny Weston signed on to appear in the film as Kim's boyfriend.
-Neeson asked for and was paid $20 million for the role, as the film only cost $48 million to make, his pay alone was nearly half the budget.
+Neeson asked for and was paid $20 million for the role; as the film only cost $48 million to make, his pay alone was nearly half the budget.
+The role for Stuart St John, originally portrayed by Xander Berkeley in the first film, was recast and that role was played by Dougray Scott in this film.